-The foundation has a master repurchase agreement with the financial institution where at the end of each day cash is invested in overnight securities and the securities are repurchased by the bank the next day.
+The foundation has a master repurchase agreement with the financial institution where at the end of each day cash is invested in overnight securities and the securities are repurchased the next day.
 The foundation purchases the securities in its name.
 The Repurchase Agreement Account is not insured by FDIC insurance, but rather the financial institution provides the securities purchased as the underlying security for the Repurchase Agreement Account.
-The Repurchase Agreement Account as of June 30, 2019, totaled \$8,464,808.48, and is reported in cash and cash equivalents on the statement of net position.
+The Repurchase Agreement Account as of June 30, 2021, totaled \$76,659,329.84, and is reported in cash and cash equivalents on the statement of net position.